griefertroll101/Yaml-model-files-for-LMS/README.md

 # Archived seems as though the engine protocol does what this does so this may not be needed any longer
 # Be careful deleting all of the yamls to have no issues with engine protocol.
-Qwen seems to be safe to delete.
+Qwen seems to be safe to delete, others may not be.

-I will check through what I can to see if it's for all models as some like mistral small 4 do not have the toggles but in general they work.
-I will probably have what ones do not work here.

 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------